Patricio-Simoes/DevOps/KodeKloud/Terraform/Level 01/Task 05/README.md

 ---
-date: 2025-10-29
+date: "2025-10-30"
 tags:
   - KodeKloud
-  - Terraform
 topics:
-  - AWS VPCs
 ---
-# Task 04 - AWS VPC Creation with Terraform
+# README

-Task number 4 was yet again focused on AWS VPCs.
-But this time, there was a mandatory IPv4 CIDR block declared.
+Task number 5 was yet again focused on AWS VPCs.
+The change this time, was that, the VPC should have a IPv6 address associated.

-The objective was to **create a VPC in AWS with a specific CIDR using Terraform**.
+The objective was to **create a VPC in AWS with an IPv6 associated address using Terraform**.

-Overall, this task was the same as the previous one, with the exception that this one had a mandatory CIDR declared.

 **Requirements:**

-- Create a VPC named **`datacenter-vpc`**;
+- Create a VPC named **`nautilus-vpc`**;
 - Deploy in region **`us-east-1`**;
-- Use the **`192.168.0.0/24`** IPv4 CIDR block;
+- Associate an IPv6 address to the VPC.

 ## Step-by-Step Solution